microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 ## Load Balancer

+The following section provides an ARG query for Azure Load Balancer.
+It helps you gain insights into your Azure load balancer resources and ensure they're configured with the appropriate settings.

 ### Query: Idle load balancers

-This Azure Resource Graph (ARG) query analyzes Azure load balancers and their associated backend pools within your Azure environment.
-It provides insights into which load balancers have empty backend pools, indicating they may be idle and potentially unnecessary.
+This ARG query analyzes Azure load balancers and their associated backend pools within your Azure environment.
+It provides insights into which load balancers have empty backend pools, indicating they might be idle and potentially unnecessary.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources